Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 source .env
 ```

+Run the following command to run a curl command from the test pod to the **store-front** service.

 ```bash
 kubectl exec -it ${CURL_POD_NAME} -- curl -IL store-front.pets.svc.cluster.local:80
 ```

-As you can see, HTML was returned to the client meaning that the `store-front` service successfully responded to the client in plaintext.
-Let's now apply the Peer Authentication policy that will enforce all services in the `pets` namespace to only use mTLS communication.
+You should see a response with a status of **HTTP/1.1 200 OK** indicating that the **store-front** service successfully responded to the client Let's now apply the Peer Authentication policy that will enforce all services in the `pets` namespace to only use mTLS communication.

 Run the following command to configure the mTLS Peer Authentication policy.

 ```bash
 kubectl apply -n pets -f - <<EOF